 Will eating less cholesterol reduce risk?

-Earlier studies have mapped a link between cholesterol and Alzheimer's; for instance, scientists know that some of the same genes that process cholesterol in the brain are also implicated in Alzheimer's.
-However, it is unclear how they are linked.
+Earlier studies have mapped a link between cholesterol and Alzheimer's; for instance, scientists know that some of the

 The authors of the recent study are not sure if dietary cholesterol plays a role in Alzheimer's, as this kind of cholesterol does not cross into the brain from the bloodstream.